Crisis Communications in the Age of COVID-19

 Questions to Consider When Communicating During an Emergency

 At the start of 2020, no one could have predicted how the COVID-19 crisis would affect every aspect of our daily lives.
-The coronavirus has sent businesses, in all industries, reeling from closures and social distancing measures, leaving many with the new challenge of engaging their internal and external stakeholders and customers.
+The coronavirus has left businesses in all industries reeling from closures and social distancing measures, leaving many with the challenge of re-engaging their internal and external stakeholders and customers.

-For example, imagine you’re the general manager of a local transportation operator responsible for keeping your city’s bus system up and running during the coronavirus crisis.
-You know that your company’s primary spokesperson will be your CEO.
-A more local spokesperson, like the bus operations lead, will also be an important spokesperson.
+Imagine you’re the general manager of a local transportation operator responsible for keeping your city’s bus system up and running during the coronavirus crisis.
+You know your company’s primary spokesperson will be your CEO.
+A more local spokesperson, such as the bus operations lead, will also be an important figure.

-Not only must you consider the urgent modification of services, but you must also prioritize the health and safety of your employees and passengers.
-The most relevant information to relay is that related to your operations and safety protocols, but what do these messages look like?
-This requires communication with several audiences – the public, your supervisors, and your team, among others.
-To reach consumers, social media may be the best platform while for employees, an internal email may be more appropriate.
+You have to consider the urgent modification of services, and also prioritize the health and safety of your employees and passengers.
+The most relevant information to relay is related to your operations and safety protocols, but what do these messages look like?
+This requires communication with several audiences – the public, your supervisors, your team, among others.
+To reach consumers, social media may be the best platform, while for employees, an internal email may be more appropriate.
 Such nuances must be considered when developing a plan.

-This unprecedented situation serves as a reminder of how critical such a plan is for all businesses in times of an emergency.
-While your crisis communications plans should be both company and industry-specific, there a few key considerations and best practices that should always be included:
+While your crisis communications plans should be both company- and industry-specific, a few key considerations and best practices should always be included: